SamiIonesi/Signal_Analyzer/README.md

 ### Dispersion of a signal
 The dispersion of a signal quantifies how its values are spread out or scattered around a central value (usually the mean).
 Dispersion provides insight into the variability of the signal.
 Key statistical measures of dispersion include variance, standard deviation, and range.

+## Zero crossings
+Zero crossings refer to the points where a signal transitions through the value of zero on its amplitude axis.
+Specifically, a zero crossing occurs when a signal changes sign from positive to negative or vice versa.
+This concept is widely used in signal processing and related fields to analyze and characterize signals.

+## Autocorrelation
+The autocorrelation of a signal measures the similarity of the signal with a delayed version of itself over varying time delays.
+It quantifies how a signal correlates with itself as the time shift (or lag) increases, providing insight into the signal's periodicity, structure, and temporal relationships.